VISUAL PHYSICS ONLINE 6 ELECTROMAGNETISM P60 018 Motors and generators are

 the motor and load.
 Hence, show that energy is conserved by calculating the

-power associated with each energy transformation for different masses of the load , , and .
-View solution below only after you have completed the answering the question. |
+power associated with each energy transformation for different masses of the load View solution below only after you have completed the answering the question. |

-(B) When the motor is switched on, the back emf is zero and maximum current is drawn from the battery
+motor from the battery (B) When the motor is switched on, the back emf is zero and maximum current is drawn from the battery

 (D) The maximum torque of the coil in the magnetic field of the motor is

-The constant rotational speed of the motor is calculated from the back emf
+The coil current and back emf are given by The constant rotational speed of the motor is calculated from the back emf

-The maximum torque of the coil in the magnetic field of the motor is
+(E) (F) The maximum torque of the coil in the magnetic field of the motor is

-The constant rotational speed of the motor is calculated from the back emf
+The coil current and back emf are given by The constant rotational speed of the motor is calculated from the back emf

-The maximum torque of the coil in the magnetic field of the motor is
+(G) The maximum torque of the coil in the magnetic field of the motor is

-The constant rotational speed of the motor is calculated from the back emf
+The coil current and back emf are given by The constant rotational speed of the motor is calculated from the back emf (H) Principle

-In each case energy is conserved Consider the case when and the time interval from t = 6.0 s to t = 7.0 s The axle of the motor turns through an angle in this time interval The length h of the string wound on the axle of the motor (radius of axis ) and hence the distance the load is raised is
+the case when The axle of the motor turns through an angle The length h of the string wound on the axle of

-Therefore, the energy to lift the motor comes from the induced emf (back emf) created by the rotation of the coil through the magnetic field of the motor.
+the motor (radius of axis The increase in potential energy of the load is The rate at which the load potential energy increases is Therefore, created by the rotation of the coil through the magnetic field of the motor.
 The energy to

 operate the motor and lift the load comes from the induced emf as the conductor rotates in the magnetic field of the